GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

-# Deploying a Persistent Chatbot on Google Cloud Platform with LangChain, Streamlit and IAP
+# Deploying a Persistent Chatbot on Google Cloud Platform with LangChain, Streamlit, and IAP

 - [Introduction](#introduction)
   - [Architecture overview](#architecture-overview)